 She appears to have begun touring with the production in August of 1980 for at least four months (squarely between Series 7 and Series 8 of Are You Being Served?).
 Covering much of the country, the engagements were patterned as weekly runs, with the troupe spending about a week -- Monday through Saturday -- in each city.
 It is certain Wendy performed at the following locales:

 Also, there were performances at the Theatre Royal, Bath, Avon; as well as the Belgrade Theatre in Coventry.
 In Wendy's book she mentions stops in Lincoln and Eastbourne as well.
-New data A few items from the production are shown below: (left to right) a poster from the Richmond run (left); an excerpt from the program for the play's Darlington engagement; and the cover and center page from the Peterborough's program.
+A few items from the production are shown below: (left to right) a poster from the Richmond run (left); an excerpt from the program for the play's Darlington engagement; and the cover and center page from the Peterborough's program.

 Likely everyone in the Western Hemisphere and beyond is familiar with the Grimm fairly tale and the Disney movie of this name, but what may not be as widely known is that the tale of poor Cinderella has also been the source of inspiration for a rich variety of European and American stage works, from high opera to burlesque.
 Indeed, Cinderella has evidently been the favorite subject of pantomime plays, ever since it was first produced on the London stage in that form back in the mid-19th Century.